Confidential Does Not Mean Anonymous!

 “You are an important part of our team.
 It’s vital you complete this survey so that we have a better understanding of what it is like to work here.
 The survey is completely confidential so please feel free to be open about your experiences here.”

 Does this sound familiar?
-If so, I encourage you to read this posting carefully because what I am about to share could very well save your job.
+If so, I encourage you to read this posting carefully because what I am about to share could very well save your job, particularly in an age of AI.

 As a career counselor, I’ve seen a number of people get themselves into trouble with their employer because they thought what they were marking down for responses on a survey was a “safe” way to discharge how they were feeling.